ray-project/ray/doc/source/serve/deployment-graph.md

 - Graph authoring experience should be fully Python-programmable with support for dynamic selection, control flows, user business logic, etc.
 - Graph can be instantiated and locally executed using tasks and actors API
 - Graph can be deployed as a group where individual nodes can be reconfigured and scaled indepenently.
-- User should not need to write any YAML file to author, run, iterate, and deployment a graph.
+- User should not need to write any YAML file to author, run, iterate, and deploy a graph.
-- Have a path for DevOps / MLOps people to take actions on operationalizei
+- Have a path for DevOps / MLOps people to take actions on operationalizing a deployment graph with minimal knowledge required of the code.

 __[Full Ray Enhancement Proposal, REP-001: Serve Pipeline](https://github.com/ray-project/enhancements/blob/main/reps/2022-03-08-serve_pipeline.md)__